 In late May, our local ABPD staff completed a larger survey of families in our nine current partner communities.
 The results showed a critical need for support based on widespread loss of income, isolation due to lockdown measures, and rising food prices.
 This second phase of our response focused on food distribution for those of our partners who are going hungry.
 In late June, we provided a month’s supply of corn, beans, and oil to more than 400 of our hardest-hit families, starting with a pilot distribution in the highest-need community and expanding from there.
 We also provided personal hygiene items, inputs for vital corn and bean crops that people are unable to procure on their own, and seeds for family gardens.
 Our second round of emergency food and hygiene aid went out to 550 families during the first week of August.
 Providing this level of emergency resources is a significant commitment made possible by the generosity of our donors.
 You can find a more detailed description of our COVID-19 emergency response, along with community member perspectives, in our Summer 2020 Newsletter.

 Starting in August, as Guatemala began to re-open, the ABPD staff began to resume work on water and sanitation projects with strict safety protocols in place.
 In October, we began in-person, socially-distanced trainings with small groups of women serving as health promotors and men.
 We also engaged community members in developing a series of printed guides addressing COVID-19 prevention and treatment of mild cases.
 These have been distributed throughout our partner communities, and we’ve made them available to many other local organizations as well (click the title to download each PDF):

-Thank you to those generous donors who have stepped up recently to make this larger response possible.
-We anticipate the critical needs in our partner communities will continue to grow.
-Please consider making a gift to help us support our partners through this crisis.
+Thank you to those generous donors who have stepped up recently to make it possible for us to respond to our partners’ emergency needs and to make up for lost time as we get back to work.
+Please consider making a gift to help us continue supporting our partners through this crisis.